 The patent laws of the United States provide for the granting of design patents to any person who has invented any new, original, and ornamental design for an article of manufacture.
-The term "article of manufacture" includes manufactured items such as hand tools, light poles, computer monitors, and printers.
+The term "article of manufacture" includes manufactured items such as hand tools, computer peripherals, smartphones, software icons, and automobile parts.
 The discussion of design patents in BitLaw is divided into these four sections:

 A design patent protects only the ornamental appearance of an article, and not its structure or utilitarian features.
-If a design is utilitarian in nature as well as ornamental (such as computer mouse design which is more comfortable to use), a design patent will not protect the design.
+If a design is utilitarian in nature as well as ornamental (such as an ergonomic computer mouse design that makes the mouse more comfortable to use), a design patent will not protect the design.
 Such combination inventions (both ornamental and utilitarian) can only be protected by a utility patent.
 In other words, design patents provide meaningful protection to a product's design when the design was developed for the purpose of creating an ornamental look to a product.
-If the design was used for a product because that designed worked better, or cost less to make, then a design patent will not protect that product's design.
+If the design was selected for a product because that designed worked better, or cost less to make, then a design patent will not protect that product's design.

 Under the 2008 Federal Circuit opinion in Egyptian Goddess, Inc. v.
 Swisa, Inc., the test for determining whether a design patent is infringed has changed.
 Under the new standard, one must merely determine whether the accused product would appear "substantially the same" as the patented design from the point of view of an ordinary observer.
 The old test also required examining the prior art to determine where the "point of novelty" in the design lay, and then determining whether the accused design incorporated that point of novelty.
 While the Egyptian Goddess decision did away with the point of novelty part of the test, prior art can still be introduced by the alleged infringer to show that the ordinary observer would not find the accused product to be substantially the same as the patented design.